armada-alliance/armada-alliance/README.md

 Armada Alliance registry + website

 ## Our Mission
 - The Armada alliance was formed in efforts to build a community of decentralized, low-cost, and energy-efficient stake pool operations on Cardano.
 All Stake Pools that are apart of this alliance run on either Raspberry Pis exclusively or low power consuming ARM-based machines.
-If you want to join us you must use ARM or raspberry pi machines to run your stake pool, not split your pool, and your pool should have a clear mission.

 ## How to add your pool to the registry